pablopalafox/semantic-depth/README.md

 The rest of the files can be disregarded.
 They are only generated for sanity checks.

-Note that you can set the --verbose option when running the previous command to get more info during execution:
+Note that you can set the `--verbose` option when running the previous command to get more info during execution, like so:

 `$ python dist2fence_frame.py --save_data --verbose`